enso-org/ide/docs/specification/community-release.md

 * `None` in any other case.

 The displayed content in Searcher panel depends on its _mode_, and current input.
-* When mode is _General_ and the text input is empty, the Searcher Panel should display main menu whose entries are arranged in tiles.
+* When mode is _General_ and the text input is empty, the Searcher Panel should display main menu.
+  The Main Menu whose entries are arranged in tiles.
 * Otherwise, the Searcher Panel should display a list of suggestions.
 The exact content of the list depends on _mode_, current input and _context_.

-Each suggestion have a label and an icon.
+Each suggestion has a label and an icon.
 One of the list elements may be selected, initially the first one.
 The user changes selection by using arrow keys or by moving mouse pointer over elements.
 When pressing arrow up when the first element in is selected the selection is removed entirely.
 When none element is selected, pressing arrow down select the first element.